-TRANSMITTAL FORM AND SIGNATURES
+TRANSMITTAL FORMS AND SIGNATURES

-This annual review revealed under utilization of
+Protected Groups

-GOAL UNITS Protected Women Minorities Disabled
+GOAL UNITS Women Minorities Disabled

-Managers X
+Managers X X

-Supervisors X
+Supervisors X X

-Professionals
+Professionals Х

-Technical
+Technical X X

-Office/Clerical N/A
+Office/Clerical

-Commissioner's Plan X
+Commissioner's Plan X X 1

-population.
-However, the Housing Finance Ager disabilities who can perform the essential function

-This plan contains an internal procedure for Each employee has been apprised of this procedure for this procedure for this procedure for this procedure.
-Human Resources Director (Affirmative Action Officer Designee) employee compl aints of alleged discrimina Date
+lisabilities who can perform the essential fun This plan contains an internal procedure Each employee has been apprised of this for processing

+· · · · · · · · · · · · · · · · · · ·

+Human Resources Director Affirmative Action Officer Designee) Date

+This annual plan contains clear designati ions of those pe rsons and group s responsible for i mplemen

-This annual plan contains clear designations our affirmative action plan as well as my pe timetables described herein.
+our affirmative action plan as well as my imetables described herein.

 Agency Commissioner Date

+·

-This annual plan meets the rules governing Authority 43A.04, and contains goals and ti reasonable and sufficiently aggressive to de metables as well as methods for achieving them, which
+This annual plan meets the rules governi Authority 43A.04, and contains goals and d timetables as well as methods: for achieving then

+deal with the id ientinea dispart ico. · .

+reasonable and sufficiently aggressive to Director of Diversity & Equal Opportur entified dispari Date